hkthao/gym-flow/services/admin-dashboard/README.md

 # Admin Dashboard

 This is the frontend dashboard for the Gym Flow application.
-It is built with Vue 3 and Element Plus.
+It is built with Vue 3, Element Plus, and Tailwind CSS.

 ## Project Structure